roge-rm/otto/README.md

 <img src=https://raw.githubusercontent.com/roge-rm/otto/main/pictures/otto_3.jpg width=800>

 USB MIDI is great but a real pain in the ass when you're away from a computer.
 This project aims to fix that by providing a cheap and simple way to DIY yourself out of the connection problem.

+Otto automatically connects USB MIDI devices to each other while providing its own power.
+Use it to connect your MIDI controller and groovebox (OP1, Deluge, M8), your grooveboxes to each other (M8 and OP1, anyone?), or as the host to a larger setup.
+As Otto brings his own battery all you need is the devices and the same cables you'd use to connect them to your computer.
+Easy peasy.

 ### Parts required:
-* <a href=https://geekworm.com/products/x306>Geekworm X306 USB Hub/UPS Expansion board for Raspberry Pi Zero W/2W</a> (heatsink optional?)
+* <a href=https://geekworm.com/products/x306>Geekworm X306 USB Hub/UPS Expansion board for Raspberry Pi Zero W/2W</a>
-* Raspberry Pi Zero W or 2W
+* Raspberry Pi Zero 2W or W
 * 4GB or larger microSD card
 * 18650 battery